o-oconnell/minixfromscratch/README.md

 ## Why learn MINIX before Linux

-Relevant quotes from Andy Tanenbaum:
+Relevant quote from Andy Tanenbaum:

 For people who thought little of MS-DOS , the existence of MINIX (with source code) as an alternative was even a reason to finally go out and buy a PC.
 One of these people was a Finnish student named Linus Torvalds.
 Torvalds installed MINIX on his new PC and studied the source code carefully...By Aug.
 1991 he had produced a primitive kernel.
 On Aug.
 25, 1991, he announced it on comp.os.minix...Thus was Linux born (OSDI, 3e, p.19).

 MINIX is a great tool for learning about Linux.
-MINIX is like a small and simplified version of Linux - Linus took heavy inspiration from it, and his legendary [("nothing big")](LINK GOES HERE) post announcing Linux was first posted on the comp.os.minix newsboard.
+MINIX is like a small and simplified version of Linux - Linus took heavy inspiration from it, and his legendary ["nothing big"](https://www.cs.cmu.edu/~awb/linux.history.html) post announcing Linux was first posted on the comp.os.minix newsboard.
 Within MINIX you will find many familiar Linux tools and features, including:

 - A similar directory structure: files such as /etc/utmp, /etc/passwd, /dev are where you expect them to be.
 - A Bash interpreter (ash) with source code.